fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Aug 24
-Two contrasting visions of food production:
+The point of this coupling of readings is to canvas the broad spectrum of visions of food production--one a global lab-driven research effort, and the other centered on the idyllic agrarian yeoman. **Some discussion questions for class: What's the difference between food grown in the ground and food produced in the lab?
+Does all food boil down to chemistry?
+Is the food production system described by Warner antithetical to Jefferson's vision, or evidence of its success?**

 * Melanie Warner, _Pandora's Lunchbox_, xiii-xix; 1-20 (Weird Science).
 This is a super quick read.
+* Lisi Krall, “Thomas Jefferson’s Agrarian Vision and the Changing Nature of Property,” 131–33; 144-48.
+Available at [JSTOR](https://www.jstor.org/stable/4227751?seq=1#page_scan_tab_contents).
+The read middle section if you're interested in political economy.
+This reading also provides an important background to McWilliams for next week.
+* Introduction to Zotero.

+## Land and Capital

+### Aug 29
 * James, E. McWilliams, _Revolution in Eating_, 240-64; 274-5.
 (A culinary declaration of independence).
 The PDF is in the Zotero library, or you can read it online [here](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=895246).
-Skip the section "Defining American Food."
+Skip the section "Defining American Food," (265-73).
 On the whole, no need to labor over the details; focus on the forest, not the trees.

-## Land and Capital

-### Aug 29
-* Lisi Krall, “Thomas Jefferson’s Agrarian Vision and the Changing Nature of Property,” 131–33; 144-48.
 * William Cronon, _Nature's Metropolis_, 23-54.
 Although this reading is not specifically about food production, it introduces how we can understand westward expansion as systematic conversion of land to capital, as introduced by Krall.

 ### Aug 31